 The preparation of financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts and disclosures.
 Accordingly, actual results could differ from those estimates.
-Significant estimates for the year ended December 31, 2022 include valuations of leases.
+Significant estimates for the years ended December 31, 2023 and 2022, include valuations of leases.